Edit

 Best practices for writing scoring scripts

-When writing scoring scripts that handle large amounts of data, you must take into account several factors, including
+When writing scoring scripts that handle large amounts of data, consider several factors, including

 • The size of each file

-• The amount of data on each file
+• The amount of data in each file

 • The amount of memory required to read each file